Thomas-Philippot/removarr/README.md

 # Removarr

-Removarr allows users to vote for media to be deleted on a shared Plex/Jellyfin library
+Removarr allows users to vote for media to be deleted on a shared media library.

+It is built to work with your existing Plex/Jellyfin library.

 ## Features